 It’s been an amazing adventure so far.
-We moved out to Australia at the end of June, and have been enjoying the unique of this place ever since.
+We moved out to Australia at the end of June 2016, and have been enjoying the uniqueness of this place ever since.
 It’s hard to believe 6 months have gone by so quickly.
 I wanted to record our adventures since we’re so far from home.
-This The first 6 plus months of our journey to Australia were recorded on Blogspot, and since I am not sure that will be around forever, I am transitioning to wordpress.
+The first 6 plus months of our journey to Australia were recorded on Blogspot, and since I am not sure that will be around forever, I am transitioning to wordpress.
 I am going to replicate those first pages here, starting with my first post – “You’re going to Australia”.

 “You’re going to Australia”